-The network/joystick connector is only present if you have added either a network expansion interface card or a joystick interface expansion card to your computer.
+The networking connector is only present if you have added a network expansion interface card to your computer.
 Networking allows you to connect the computer to other computers on a local area network (LAN).
 There are two network cards available from your dealer: